rizwan09/budget_model/conflicts.md

 conflict9:  test with set (all gold + randomly selection of sentences depending on args.selection) and record the result to see, the performance of mse vs selection

-rcnn_gen: I can train jointly rcnn gen + rcnn enc, and later load only the rcnn gen part with the full enc from the other model
+run_rcnn_gen: I can train jointly rcnn gen + rcnn enc, and later load only the rcnn gen part with the full enc from the other model by calling rcnn_gen.py

 run_conflict10: load union and original full encoder and (with no generator or with loading defferent geneartor like rcnn of tao lei (conflict10), just output layer (conflict11), linear (conflict12) run the experimens to collect result.